 This specialisation focuses on research, development and application of computational tools and approaches for expanding the use of biological, medical, behavioral and health data.
-This includes many aspects from acquiring to analyzing and to visualizing data.
-The specialisation also deals with the development and application of data-analytical and theoretical methods, mathematical modelling and computational simulation techniques to the study of biological, behavioural, and social systems.
+This includes many aspects from acquiring to analyzing and to visualizing complex data such as DNA sequences or microscopic images of cell structure.
+The specialisation also deals with the development and application of computational simulation, mathematical modelling and artificial intelligence techniques to the study of biological, behavioural, and social systems.

 Read more about our Bioinformatics programme.

 Discover why our students choose the Computer Science master's programme

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

 Why study Bioinformatics at Leiden University?